Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Pseudo-Labeling Based Meta-Learning

 \section{Pseudo-Labeling Based Meta-Learning}

 Under the proposed semi-supervised few-shot setting, we firstly ignore the unlabeled set $\mathcal{D}_{u}$ and use the label set $\mathcal{D}_{l}$ to train existing few-shot models.
 We change the label number $N_l$ and observe the performance of three representative methods (Proto~\cite{snell2017prototypical}), T-EP, and S-EP~\cite{rodriguez2020embedding} on several few-shot tasks.
 As shown in Fig.~\ref{fig:p-degrade}, the evaluation scores of all models dramatically drop with the reduction of $N_l$.
-For example, when we use a very small number of labeled data \emph{i.e.} $N_l=20$ (4\% $|\mathcal{\Bar{D}}_\mathit{train}|$), the accuracy of S-EP model (with Resnet12) on \textit{mini}ImageNet~\cite{ravi2016optimization} decreases sharply from 82.39\% to 62.44\% in 5-way 5-shot task.
+For example, when we use a very small number of labeled data \emph{i.e.} $N_l=20$ (4\% $|\mathcal{\Bar{D}}_\mathit{train}|$), the accuracy of S-EP model (with Conv4) on \textit{mini}ImageNet~\cite{ravi2016optimization} decreases sharply from 72.45\% to 55.64\% in 5-way 5-shot task.
 Can we use the unlabeled data to fill up the huge gap caused by the reduction of labeled data?
 To answer this question, we propose a novel semi-supervised few-shot training framework to make full use of the unlabeled data.
-Inspired the recent two-stage training methods~\cite{rodriguez2020embedding,yu2020transmatch}, we also decompose the training method as pre-training and finetuning stages.
+Inspired by the recent two-stage method~\cite{rodriguez2020embedding}, we also decompose the training method as pre-training and finetuning stages.
+We illustrate our framework in Fig.~\ref{fig:plml}.